 Force yourself (even if it’s just for a fraction of a moment) to picture the last time your partner did something nice for you.
 Did they cover you with a blanket when you fell asleep on the couch?
 Did they make you breakfast for no reason?
-If you can hold in your mind’s eye a time when you were attracted to and appreciative of your partner, you will automatically soften towards them.
+If you can hold in your mind’s eye a time when you were attracted to and appreciative of them, you will automatically soften.
 Literally.

 Remembering fond memories relaxes your shoulders and lowers your blood pressure.
 Taking this suggestion to heart means you’ve instantly diffused the situation even before you open your mouth.

 Telling your why you’re angry at them seems like it would reasonably include starting sentences with “you,” right?